lsantos2000/asp-net-webapi-blazor-frontend/README.md

 # GameStore - Blazor Frontend

-This repository contains a Frontend solution that integrates an ASP.NET Web API backend (GameStore Backend) with a Blazor Frontend.

-GameStore Backend is an ASP.NET Core application that manages a collection of games and genres.
-The backend project demonstrates the use of Entity Framework Core for database operations.
+GameStore Frontend is an ASP.NET Core application, using Blazor.

+It integrates with a correspondent ASP.NET Web API backend, by the name of GameStore Backend.
 Check out the backend here: https://github.com/lsantos2000/asp-net-webapi-backend

-Code based, and modified for demo purposes, on the source code of the YouTube video "ASP.NET Core Full Course For Beginners" by Julio Casal at https://dotnetacademy.io, see https://www.youtube.com/watch?v=AhAxLiGC7Pc and https://www.youtube.com/watch?v=RBVIclt4sOo
+Both GameStore Frontend and Backend manage a collection of games and genres.

 ## Table of Contents